Coast Tsimshian dialect: Syntax

 Inversions to this order are permitted.
 To place specific emphasis on the ergative noun (topicalization), it may be moved to the front of the phrase with the subsequent changes: temporal marker + -t and in- + verb.
 However, this order is only permitted if the topicalized ergative is a pronoun (independent, demonstrative, interrogative or relative).
 Proper nouns are never placed first in the sentence, except in a vocative sense.
 Any absolutive noun may be topicalized as well with the following changes: temporal marker + t and verb + da.
 (Dunn has shown that the affixed particles on the temporal marker and the verb are falling out of use among the younger generation.
 It now is quite "formal" to use either in speech.

 Verb phrase

 The basic verb phrase in Tsimshian is ordered: TEMPORAL MARKER, verb.
-However, many of the noun phrases in the sentence can be represented on both the verb and/or the temporal marker as pre-, in- or suffixes.
+However, many of the noun phrases in the sentence can be represented on both the verb and/or the temporal marker as affixes.
 There are five temporal markers which can combine to form various tenses or aspects.